 - Tickets to holiday theatre, choir, or dance performances

 Whatever you choose to auction off, make sure you use a platform like Qgiv to streamline your auction experience with fast registration, check-in, and easy bidding.
-A reliable auction platform also makes it easy to pivot this experience to the virtual space!
+A reliable auction platform also makes it easy to extend this experience to the virtual space!

 Pro tip: Get as many of your sponsors involved as possible, whether that means donating items or providing a venue for the day of.
 Business owners will love having the opportunity to make a difference on Giving Tuesday.

 A traditional telethon is a fundraising event broadcast on television during which donors can call in and give to a cause.
 A telethon typically consists of entertainment and commentary about the cause, as they can sometimes go for hours or even days.